 Next, via the PancakeSwap V2 Router, the remaining half of the 85% USDT and the AFX withdrawn from 0x671ce4 are used to add liquidity to the USDT-AFX trading pair.
 Any leftover USDT or AFX is refunded to the user.

-After completing the USDT-AFX liquidity addition, the function pulls additional AFX from address 0x146933.
-The amount pulled from 0x146933 is set equal to the amount of AFX previously withdrawn from 0x671ce4.
-The function then calculates the required amount of AHT based on the current price ratio in the PancakeSwap V2 AFX-AHT pool, and uses the AFX pulled from 0x146933 together with the calculated AHT to add liquidity to the AFX-AHT trading pair.
+After completing the USDT–AFX liquidity addition, the function retrieves additional AFX tokens from address 0x146933.
+The amount of AFX pulled from 0x146933 is set to match the amount previously withdrawn from 0x671ce4.
+Next, the function calculates the required amount of AHT based on the current price ratio in the PancakeSwap V2 AFX–AHT liquidity pool.
+It then supplies the AFX obtained from 0x146933, along with the corresponding amount of AHT (also sourced from 0x146933), to add liquidity to the AFX–AHT trading pair.

 Vulnerability Analysis